Jkierem/jazzi/README.md

 ## Sum, Mult and Merge Monoids

 `Sum` is the monoid of numbers over addition

-`Mult` is the monoid of numbers over multiplication `Merge` is the monoid of objects over object merging
+`Mult` is the monoid of numbers over multiplication

+`Merge` is the monoid of objects over object shallow merging.

 Monoids have an empty case. `Cero` for `Sum`, `One` for `Mult` and `Empty` for `Merge`.
 All Monoid types have a `foldMap` method and an `accumulate` method.
 There is also a standalone foldMap that receives the Monoid type.
 They all implement equality and are functors